 Her business rules were clear:

-2. Data bars should show the relative workload of each employee in each phase, making it easy to spot imbalances at a glance.
+- Data bars should show the relative workload of each employee in each phase, making imbalances easy to spot at a glance.

 Her first attempt involved selecting the values area of the pivot table (for example, the range C5:F15) and applying the rules from the Home tab.
-It looked great, until the underlying data updated, a new employee was added, and the range C5:F15 no longer covered the right data.
-This is the sand trap everyone falls into.
+It looked great — right up until the underlying data updated, a new employee was added, and the range C5:F15 no longer covered the correct cells.
+This is the sand trap almost everyone falls into at some point.

 The Right Way: Formatting the Data Field, Not the Cells